Marcello Puca

 Faculty, Microeconomics

-Marcello Puca is an Assistant Professor at the University of Bergamo and research fellow at the Center for Studies in Economics and Finance (CSEF) and Webster University Geneva.
+Marcello Puca is an assistant professor at the University of Bergamo and research fellow at the Center for Studies in Economics and Finance (CSEF) and Webster Geneva Campus.
 He obtained two master's degrees in quantitative economics from the Toulouse School of Economics and a PhD in Economics from the University of Naples Federico II.
 He has been visiting scholar at the Northwestern University School of Law and the Catholic University of Sacred Heart.
 His research focuses on law and economics and applied microeconomics, with a focus on group decision-making.
 His has expertise in theoretical modelling, traditional empirical methods and laboratory experiments, and has taught at the undergraduate, graduate and MBA level.

 Publications